-In-school suspension Other loss of privileges
+2. Other loss of privileges

 We encourage you to discuss with your child(ren) the importance of being on time and make a commitment to avoid tardiness.
 Punctuality is a good life skill to learn at an early age.

 Truancy